persephone-d3/d3_tutorial/bar-chart-test/bar_chart_readme.md

  ```
  <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>
  ```
-One of the msot exciting parts of D3 is that its selection operators, such as attr, style, and property, allow you either specify a value that is either a constant or a function, like this
+One of the most exciting parts of D3 is that its selection operators, such as attr, style, and property, allow you either specify a value that is either a constant or a function, like this:

-[img-1]
+[img_1]

 ## Making a Simple Bar Chart Using SVG